NickWaterton/Unifi-websocket-interface/README.md

 `./get_models.py -u https://192.168.x.x:8443 -up models.json`

-Where `192.168.x.x:8443` is the ip address and port of your UniFi controller (no login or password required).
+Where `192.168.x.x:8443` is the ip address and port of your UniFi controller.
+No login or password required, unless you have a UniFi OS device, in which case username and password **are required**.

 This will retrieve the javascript from your controller, extract the model information from it, ask you some easy questions, and finally update the `models.json` file.